Florida International University

 What’s more, the restaurant management lab has garnered plenty of industry attention including a BEST Integration Award presented by Commercial Integrator and Tech Decisions in recognition of its stand-out, problem-solving technology installation.

-FIU’s Chaplin School of Hospitality and Tourism Management use video conferencing and streaming to serve 1,200 students in China in addition to the 2,000 who take courses at the main campus in Florida.
+FIU uses video conferencing and streaming to serve 1,200 students in China in addition to the 2,000 who take courses at the main campus in Florida.
 All courses are offered in English, and the Chinese students earn a U.S. degree.
-Utilizing video conferencing FIU plans expand globally.